 Data Type: Experimental, Quantitative: Friedman Well Being Scale (FWBS) Evaluation Focus: The study asked: Are there differences in well-being measurements between the TCIS and the control group before and after a choral performance at the prison facility?
-Control and experimental groups were measured pre and post participation in a choral singing group and a choral performance.
+Control and experimental groups were measured pre- and post- participation in a choral singing group and a choral performance.
 The Friedman Well-Being Scale (FWBS) measured composite well-being and five subscales: (a) emotional stability, (b) sociability, (c) joviality, (d) self-esteem, and (e) happiness (p.
 55).

-Summary of Impact: No significant differences between experimental and control groups in composite well-being scores were found in either experiment.
+Summary of Impact: The experiments found no significant differences between experimental and control groups in composite well-being scores.
 In addition, the author found: